tgartside/FABRIK/README.md

 If swapping to or from spline mode, be sure to comment or uncomment the load command as well

 COMMANDS:
-To run simulator : Click on window and press "s"
+To run/pause simulator : Click on window and press "s"

 To manually set target : simulator fabrikSim target <x> <y> <z>